A Boy's Will First (Edition Second Issue Binding D Signed and Numbered)

 1. "A Boy's Will" was originally published by David Nutt in London in 1913.
 These books - known as first edition, first issue - were sold in two variant bindings: A and B.

 1a.
 Binding A was sold by Nutt in 1913.
 It was bounded in bronze-brown pebbled cloth, and gilt-stamped on the front cover, ornamented by eight-petaled flower.
-There is a horizontal bar on top of the "A" in the gilted "A Booy's Will" on the front cover.
+There is a horizontal bar on top of the "A" in the gilted "A Booy's Will" on the front cover.1b.
+Binding B was sold around 1917.
+It was in cream vellum-paper board with lettering and decoration identical to binding A but stamped in red.

 1c.
 The printer - Spottiwoode, Ballantyne, and Co. - reported that 1,000 sheets (copies, but unbounded) were printed.
 Crane suggested that the number could be 1,066 instead, but there is no way to verify it now.